znsio/specmatic-documentation/documentation/contract_tests.md

 In the last example, we ran run contract tests above by passing the contract path to Specmatic.
 The drawback here is that the command is not easily machine parseable.
 It will not be easy for tools to find out which contract is being run as test on which service, and do further analysis.
 Updating the command to add more contracts will also be more error prone.

+So instead:

-So instead, create a file named specmatic.json.
+* Create a file named specmatic.json.

 ```json
 {